What is RECOVERY?

 - Schedule an appointment with our office for an individual assessment or relapse prevention meeting here.

 - Individual counseling sessions at the Counseling and Mental Health Center.
-For 1st time appointments (non-crisis), CMHC utilizes a walk-in clinic every business day from 10:00am-11:30am and from 1:00-3:00pm.
+For 1st time appointments (non-crisis), CMHC utilizes a drop-in clinic every business day from 9:00am-11:30am and from 1:00-3:30pm.
 Students are assigned to a CMHC counselor after they attend a session during the walk-in clinic hours.

 - The TCU Peer Support Group is a weekly open meeting for TCU students, varying in age, major, and phase of recovery, to share their experience, strength, and hope.
 This group also hosts alcohol-free events, including football and baseball tailgates, throughout the fall and spring semesters.